-DESTRUCTION OF PUPIL RECORDS: The Board of Education of the District is required to retain indefinitely the original or an exact copy of mandatory permanent pupil records (Class 1 - Permanent Records) which schools have been directed to compile by California regulations; maintain for stipulated periods of time mandatory interim pupil records (Class 2 - Optional Records) until the information is no longer needed to provide educational services to a child and are retained until reclassified as Class 3 - Disposable Records, and then destroyed as per California regulations (5 CCR 432).
-Prior to destroying pupil records of a child who has received special education services, the IDEA requires parental notification when the District decides that personally identifiable information is no longer needed to provide educational services to a child.
-Once parents/guardians have been notified that personally identifiable information is no longer needed, they have the option of requesting access to and/or copies of pupil records prior to destruction, and to request that pupil records be destroyed, unless the District determines that the information could be needed to provide educational services in the future or is needed for auditing purposes (34 CFR 300.624, 5 CCR 16026).
-Unless classified as permanent records, all other pupil records are destroyed five years after the information is no longer needed to provide services in the future or is needed for auditing purposes (34 CFR 300.624, 5 CCR 16026).
+DESTRUCTION OF PUPIL RECORDS: The Board of Education of the District is required to retain indefinitely the original or an exact copy of mandatory permanent pupil records (Class 1 - Permanent Records) which schools have been directed to compile by California regulations; maintain for stipulated periods of time mandatory interim pupil records (Class 2 - Optional Records) until the information is no longer needed to provide educational services to a child and are retained until reclassified as Class 3 - Disposable Records, and then destroyed as per California regulations.
+(5 CCR §432) Prior to destroying pupil records of a child who has received special education services, the IDEA requires parental notification when the District decides that personally identifiable information is no longer needed to provide educational services to a child.
+Once parents/guardians have been notified that personally identifiable information is no longer needed, they have the option of requesting access to and/or copies of pupil records prior to destruction, and to request that pupil records be destroyed, unless the District determines that the information could be needed to provide educational services in the future or is needed for auditing purposes.
+(34 CFR §300.624, 5 CCR §16026) Unless classified as permanent records, all other pupil records are destroyed five years after the information is no longer needed to provide educational services.
+(5 CCR §16027)

-RELEASE OF DIRECTORY INFORMATION (EC§49073): "Directory Information" means one or more of the following items: pupil's name, address, telephone number, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous public or private school attended by the pupil.
+RELEASE OF DIRECTORY INFORMATION (EC §49073): "Directory Information" means one or more of the following items: pupil's name, address, telephone number, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous public or private school attended by the pupil.
 The District has determined that the following individuals, officials, or organizations may receive directory information: PTO/PTA, Coordinating Council, School Site Council, and any law enforcement agency to aid in crime investigation.
 Directory information may also be disclosed to outside organizations without your prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks; a playbill, showing your pupil's role in a drama production; Honor roll or other recognition lists; graduation programs and sports activity sheets.
 However, no information may be released to a private profit making entity other than employers, prospective employers and representatives of the news media, including, but not limited to, newspapers, magazines, and radio and television stations.
 The names and addresses of pupils enrolled in grade 12 or who have terminated enrollment prior to graduation may be provided to a private school or college.
 No directory information regarding your child may be released if you notify the District that the information shall not be released.
 Please submit a written notice to the Principal of your child's school if you wish to deny access to directory information concerning your child.
+Release of directory information of a homeless child or youth is prohibited unless a parent or eligible pupil has given written consent that such information may be released.

-STATEWIDE LONGITUDINAL EDUCATION DATA (EC§49079.5): Authorizes Legislature and researchers to access state longitudinal pupil data for purposes of improving education and evaluating effectiveness of instructional materials in a manner that complies with FERPA and state privacy laws of pupil records.
+STATEWIDE LONGITUDINAL EDUCATION DATA (EC §49079.5): Authorizes Legislature and researchers to access state longitudinal pupil data for purposes of improving education and evaluating effectiveness of instructional materials in a manner that complies with FERPA and state privacy laws of pupil records.

-CALPADS (EC§49079.6): Authorizes California Department of Education (CDE) to act on behalf of school districts under the Family Educational Rights and Privacy Act (FERPA) in authorizing the release of pupil data to researchers in accordance with established procedures.
+CALPADS (EC §49079.6): Authorizes California Department of Education (CDE) to act on behalf of school districts under the Family Educational Rights and Privacy Act (FERPA) in authorizing the release of pupil data to researchers in accordance with established procedures.